RyanFin/Game_Programming_Tutorials/README.md

     - Generate a range of random numbers by using the modulus operator (%).

 ### Chapter 3 - For Loops, Strings, and Arrays: Word Jumble
+- *Page 75*: Nesting for-loops
+    - Inner-most for loop will be executed in full for each iteration of the outer loop.

 ## TroubleShooting